-If a student is unable to obtain the required score in Lone Star COMPASS test, there is an option of retest after a waiting period of thirty days after the test is taken for the first time.
-Before taking the COMPASS test for Lone Star College, it is necessary for the students to taken adequate initiative for obtaining the required scores since it allows the institution to help them choose suitable courses for pursuing their education.
+If a student is unable to obtain the required score, there is an option of retest after a waiting period of thirty days after the first exam.
+Before taking the COMPASS, it is necessary for the students to take adequate initiative for obtaining the required scores since it allows the institution to help them choose suitable courses for pursuing their education.

 There are various practice courses, online resources and materials that are available for the purpose of preparation as far as Lone Star test for COMPASS is concerned.
 However, the students should be able to choose the right courses that will suit their skills and help them to achieve the desired target.

-The Lone Star COMPASS test is held in the following places and Sunday testing is not allowed in any of these centers:
+The COMPASS test for the Lone Star College is held in the following places and Sunday testing is not allowed in any of these centers: